KI-CISWG/MVCR/mvcr-0.6.md

    * Context Requirements Checklist

- * Extensions (for those that are not compliant by default)
+ * Extensions

    * Core Compliance/Legal Extension

    * 3rd Party Extensions

- * Post Release of this version v.06 of the consent receipt  specification we will be writing extension that greatly expand the scope and use of this Minimum Viable format.
+ * After the release of this version of the consent receipt specification we will be writing extensions that greatly expand the scope and use of this Minimum Viable format.
 Extended so that it can address the notice and consent requirements for very complex data control issues by enabling people with consent management.

 ## Purpose

-The purpose of this specification is to document the business and technical requirements for a minimum viable consent receipt (MVCR) in a manner that can be prepared and delivered conveniently and easily by data collectors to data subjects.
+The purpose of this specification is to document the business and technical requirements for a Minimum Viable Consent Receipt (MVCR) in a manner that can be prepared and delivered conveniently and easily by data collectors to data subjects.

 For organizations with the capabilities to write their own code, this specification defines the fields and an example use case (web site registration) for providing a minimum viable consent receipt to a user.

-For organizations that do not have such a capability, this provide the requirements for providing a stand alone  “Consent Receipt Code Generator”
+For organizations that do not have such a capability, this provide the requirements for providing a stand alone  “Consent Receipt Code Generator.”

-For the purposes of making this specification easily available, the Kantara Initiative will implement this specification in a single page web application that an organization can use for the purpose of creating the code to generate consent receipts for that organization.

 ## Background

 At this time organizations that collect personally identifiable information about individuals typically have legal obligations provide notice to the individuals from whom they are collecting information about and obtain knowledgeable consent from those individuals with respect to how their personal information may be collected, used, disclosed, retained, or destroyed by the data collector.

 A Consent Receipt evolves consent management by equipping people with a record of consent.
 This becomes a useful mechanism to provide both notice of what information has been collected  and what will be done with this information.

 * A Consent Receipt once provided is a record of the intent to process personal information.

 * The Consent Receipt once received is then a record the individual holds that can be used independantly to manage consent which acknowledges consent for personal data processing in return.

 * Receiving a consent receipt immediately after (or during) a web, mobile or other internet based service transaction provides an individual with an opportunity to confirm, and if needed, challenge collection and control of personal information.

 * Similarly, the consent receipt enables the data controller to send a clear signal of trust and compliance clearly indicatingwhat they will do with personal information.

 * The consent receipt provides clarity and through transparency added trust and protection for all parties against misunderstanding.

 * Above all else a Minimum Viable Consent Receipt is specifically designed to provide the minimum viable and required legal notice to a data subject and by so doing demonstrates compliance with common/basic data privacy and protection regulation found within and across jurisdictions.

+[Note: diagram needs to be recreated or removed.]
 Figure 1.
 MVCR data flow

 The MVCR will enable simple two party personal data transactions to be recorded by both sides.
+Extensions and developments of the consent receipt infrastructure, although out of scope for a minimum viable consent receipt, will allow auditing, third party (including regulator) validation and confirmation of consent notices for compliance.

 (Note: Extensions and developments of the consent receipt infrastructure, although out of scope for a minimum viable consent receipt, will be listed and made clear how the MVCR can and will be extended to allow auditing, third party (including regulator) validation and confirmation of consent notices for compliance.)

+With this information a consent receipt can be understood as a digital record that both parties can retain and manage.
+It is not only a human readable consent receipt that makes sense at a glance, it also make personal data control much more usable by being systematically usable and administrable on aggregate.
+It contains links to policy and contact information which is accessible with one click and enables more advanced and dynamic consent in context.

+A consent receipt also provides an advanced capacity for people to manage consent, in effect enabling a communication channel for consent and future policy communication between both parties.

+Footnote:Advanced applications would enable in context control of consent and use of data.

 ## Glossary